simaple-team/simaple/docs/modules/simulate_en.rst

 All states are stored in the Store, and can be changed by a Dispatcher. simaple considers a skill to be a collection of methods that change states.
 The ``Component`` class is used to express this.
-A Component is a collection of Dispatchers that can be referred to by the same reference.
+A Component is a collection of Dispatchers that can be referred to together as one object.
 This can correspond to one skill object in the game.

 All interactions are defined in states.
 For example, consider the case where Skill A changes the cooldown of Skill B. In this case, the action is the use of Skill A, but what actually changes is the state of Skill B.